isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-11-19-Oral-Answer-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-to-Parliamentary-Questions-on-Moneylending.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Mr Edwin Tong to Parliamentary Questions on Moneylending
+title: 'Oral Answer by Senior Minister of State for Law, Mr Edwin Tong to Parliamentary Questions on Moneylending'
 permalink: /news/parliamentary-speeches/written-answer-by-senior-minister-of-state-edwin-tong-to-parliamentary-questions-on-moneylending
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 19 Nov 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)